WordPress/gutenberg/packages/components/src/date-time/README.md

 ### currentDate

 The current date and time at initialization.
+Optionally pass in a `null` value to specify no date is currently selected.

 - Type: `string`
-- Required: Yes
+- Required: No
+- Default: today's date

 ### onChange